 "We have embarked on a theatrically themed voyage.
 During the next four years we will explore the old adage about the things we are told we should never discuss in polite company; politics, religion, money and sex.
-2017 will be the first year of our vision’s journey and we will stage three plays all linked by the theme of Politics.
-This will be followed by Religion & Faith (2018), Money (2019) and 2020 will be a year filled with Sex.
-We refuse to bite our tongues"
+2017 was the first year of our vision’s journey and we staged three plays all linked by the theme of Politics.
+This has been followed by Religion & Faith (2018), Money (2019) and 2020 will be a year filled with Sex.
+We refuse to bite our tongues."

 by Albert Camus (translated by David Greig)